Click here for the current schedule.

 Please note that this course is designed for someone who is already preparing tax returns for a fee.
 It is not a tax preparation course.
 While it is possible to become an Enrolled Agent without any prior background, it would be very difficult to do so.

-Ernest Barone, CPA, IRS Appeals Officer (last four sections)
+Ernest Barone, CPA, retired IRS Appeals Officer (last five sections)

 The course will be offered at Molloy's Suffolk Center located at Route 110, 7180 Republic Airport, East Farmingdale.
 Click here for directions.